Mika (singer): 2007–2008: Life in Cartoon Motion

 In 2007, things took off for Mika.
 His single "Grace Kelly" was released by Universal Music for digital download on 8 January 2007.
 On 19 January 2007, he appeared on Later... with Jools Holland, and on The Friday Night Project.
 That same month, Mika was voted the top of the BBC News website's Sound of 2007 poll.
 "Grace Kelly" reached number one on the UK Singles Chart on 21 January 2007, and stayed at number one for five weeks.

-The single featured on his debut album, Life In Cartoon Motion, which was released on 5 February 2007.
+The single featured on his debut album, Life in Cartoon Motion, which was released on 5 February 2007.
 The album went straight to number one in the UK and 11 other countries, and brought comparisons with artists such as Freddie Mercury, Scissor Sisters, Elton John, Prince, Robbie Williams and David Bowie.
 The song "Grace Kelly", in fact, references Mercury in the lyrics: "I try to be like Grace Kelly/But all her looks were too sad/So I tried a little Freddie/I've gone identity mad."
 The album went on to sell more than 8.3 million copies worldwide and rack up 2.8 billion streams.

 Life in Cartoon Motion has a coming of age theme and deals with Mika's transition from childhood to the present, though he has stated that not all of the songs are autobiographical.
 His songs often deal with difficult topics.
-For instance, in "Big Girl (You Are Beautiful)" the theme of larger women suffering from discrimination is explored.
+For instance, in "Big Girl (You Are Beautiful)", the theme of larger women suffering from discrimination is explored.
 Mika has said that the fact that his mother was a big woman, and that he had seen the prejudices against her, helped him to write the song.
-In another example of dealing with more difficult subject matter, in the song "Billy Brown", Mika writes about a married man who has a homosexual affair.
+In another example of dealing with more difficult subject matter, in the song "Billy Brown", Mika writes about a man who is married to a woman and has an affair with another man.

 Mika toured the United States in June 2007, with support from Sara Bareilles and Natalia Lesz.
 He also made several significant U.S. television appearances to support his new album.
 He was the musical act for The Tonight Show with Jay Leno on 26 March 2007 and 14 February 2008 and for Jimmy Kimmel Live! on 27 March 2007.
 He also performed live on So You Think You Can Dance on 26 July 2007.

 On 10 October 2007, Mika began his Dodgy Holiday Tour, playing at venues across Europe.
 On 17 November 2007, Mika started the UK leg of his tour in Glasgow, Scotland, with support from Palladium.
-The North American leg of his tour began in January 2008 with support from The Midway State and Creature and continued through February with a stop in Los Angeles for the 50th Annual Grammy Awards, where he was nominated for "Best Dance Recording" for his song "Love Today."
+The North American leg of his tour began in January 2008 with support from The Midway State and Creature and continued through February with a stop in Los Angeles for the 50th Annual Grammy Awards, where he was nominated for "Best Dance Recording" for his song "Love Today".